MichalWronskiMW/EDA_Is-Comedy-Dead/README.md

 # EDA-training
-Collection of EDA projects using various databases, with additional insights and improvements.
+Collection of EDA projects using various databases with insights.

 ## Is Comedy Dead? 🎬